andvsilva/CS50-Web-Python-Java/README.md

 - [Lecture 2](lecture2/) - [Python Tutorial](https://docs.python.org/3/tutorial/): a widely-used programming language we will use to make our sites more dynamic

 - [Lecture 3](lecture3/) - a popular web framework we will use for the backend of our sites
+- [Lecture 4](lecture4/) - a language used for storing and retrieving data, and Django-specific methods that make it easier to interact with SQL databases